How the induction process works

 They probably won’t, and the vast majority find the year to be a positive and rewarding experience.
 But sometimes a wobble becomes a bit more of a problem.

-If your NQT does experience any difficulties you don’t feel can be easily resolved, or if you feel they may be at risk of failing the year, then please get in touch with us, and please look at the Action Plan for an NQT at risk on the pro formas download page, and section 4 of the guidance.
+If your NQT does experience any difficulties you don’t feel can be easily resolved, or if you feel they may be at risk of failing the year, then please get in touch with us, and please look at the help sheets on Unsatisfactory Progress and at the Action Plan for an NQT at risk on the pro formas download page, and section 4 of the guidance.

 It takes longer for a part-time NQT to complete induction, as they must still finish the equivalent of one full academic year.
 For example, an NQT working half full time equivalent (i.e. 0.5 FTE) will take twice as long – or two years – to complete induction.